DHS secretary: Electronics ban may be expanded to flights departing US

-(CNN)DHS Secretary John Kelly confirmed to CNN Friday that he is considering expanding the ban on large electronics in airplane cabins to include on flights departing from the US to overseas.
+(CNN)Homeland Security Secretary John Kelly confirmed to CNN Friday that he is considering expanding the ban on large electronics in airplane cabins to include flights departing from the US to overseas.

-If that happens, it would mean any electronic device larger than a cell phone would not be allowed on some flights leaving the US, not just certain inbound US flights, as is currently the case.
-Kelly was at Reagan National Airport, meeting and shaking hands with TSA agents and speaking briefly on camera to reporters.
+If that happens, then it would mean any electronic device larger than a cell phone would not be allowed on some flights leaving the US, not just certain inbound US flights, as is currently the case.
+Kelly was at Reagan National Airport just outside the nation's capital in Virginia Friday, meeting and shaking hands with Transportation Security Administration officers and speaking briefly on camera to reporters.

 When asked whether it is true that he has hinted the laptop ban could expand to US soil, Kelly said that those characterizations of his thinking are accurate.